codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 On a field with the human name Username and a rule of ``min_length[6]`` with a value of “Pizza”, an error would display: “Supplied value (Pizza) for Username must have at least 6 characters.”

-.. note:: If you pass the last parameter the labeled style error messages will be ignored.
+.. note:: When using label-style error messages, if you pass the second parameter to ``setRules()``, it will be overwritten with the value of the first parameter.

 Translation Of Messages And Validation Labels
 =============================================